ClearBlade/cbtest/README.md

 `cbtest` is Go library that makes it easy to write automated tests against your [ClearBlade][clearblade] systems.
 It provides the following features:

-- Integrates with the [Go testing][go-testing] package.
+- Integrates with the [Go testing][go-testing] package and similar libraries.

-- Importing systems.
+- Importing systems (with multiple system merge).

 - Destroying systems.

-- Combining systems before importing (base system plus extra).
+- Using existing systems.

 - Uses the [ClearBlade Go SDK][clearblade-go-sdk].